LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### What's a manual transfer?

-A manual, bot-to-bot transfer is a [LivePerson agent escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) where you transfer the conversation to a skill that's assigned to a bot user agent in specific.
+A manual, bot-to-bot transfer is an escalation where you transfer the conversation to a skill that's assigned to a *bot user agent* in specific.
 In this way, it's very similar to transferring a conversation to a live agent.

 #### Why use a manual transfer?